cssmillie/StrainFinder/README.md

 ## Extras
 Strain Finder also has options for robust estimation (automatically ignore incompatible alignment sites) and to exhaustively search strain genotype space (instead of numerical optimization).

-In general, always use --merge\_out and --force\_update

 ## Notes
-After some trial and error, I do not suggest using the shallow and deep search options.
-Instead, use the search strategy outlined above.
+Do not use the shallow and deep search options.
+Instead, use the search strategy outlined above (--max_reps and local convergence)

 The global convergence criteria do not work with insufficient data.
 Future plans to mask sites with low coverage when calculating the genotype distances among estimates.

+In general, always use --merge\_out and --force\_update